How to Solve Climate in Ten Years

 The Antidote to Climate Despair

-And this moment in particular is no time to give up on stabilizing the climate, because in the past few years the path to deliver 2 degrees Celsius (or less) has gotten cheap, and it is getting cheaper very day.
+This moment in particular is no time to give up on stabilizing the climate, because in the past few years the path to deliver 2 degrees Celsius (or less) has gotten cheap, and it is getting cheaper very day.
 Utility scale solar is already crushing fossil fuel across the world.
-In competitive energy bids in Colorado, Idaho, and California., solar plus wind plus storage bids are coming in at half the price of natural gas.
+In competitive energy bids in Colorado, Idaho, and California, solar plus wind plus storage bids are coming in at half the price of natural gas.
 Utility scale battery storage is already shuttering existing natural gas peaker plants.
 Very soon, distributed solar plus batteries will start to destroy the basic business model underlying the centralized grid.
-And at the Frankfurt Auto Show last week, Mercedes executives announced that they have designed the last gasoline power cars they will ever build.
+And at the Frankfurt Auto Show, Mercedes executives announced that they have designed the last gasoline power cars they will ever build.
 Add in driverless EV’s—Lyft says that half its rides will be driverless within ten years-- and the disruptive market dynamics become even more powerful.
-Last month, Mad Money’s Jim Cramer—about as far from an environmentalist as you can get—wrote: “Oil's a goner.
+Mad Money’s Jim Cramer—about as far from an environmentalist as you can get—wrote: “Oil's a goner.
 Natural gas is a goner.
 The oil complex is becoming un-investible before our very eyes.”

 These transformative technologies are all arriving on the scene simultaneously, and just in time.
 They are here courtesy of decades of farsighted government RD&D spending in the US, Europe and China that drove down the cost of renewable energy to a level now competitive with, and rapidly getting cheaper then fossil energy.
 Because it was only a few years ago that these technologies were indeed expensive alternatives, many observers misjudge what it will take to stabilize the climate.
 Mainstream analysts like Cramer are just now getting it.
 And Franzen has failed to see it, instead sticking with an outdated idea that “a top-down intervention needs to happen not only in every country but throughout every country.. [and that] overwhelming numbers of human beings, including millions of government-hating Americans, need to accept high taxes and severe curtailment of their familiar life styles without revolting.”

 Again, no and no. Running renewable price declines forwards means that by the mid 2020’s, the solar and the EV revolutions will be fully market driven.
 The policy challenge in energy and transport then is no longer top down, it is bottom up: tearing down obstacles at the state, city and utility level, and ensuring justice in the transition.
 For the next few years, it doesn't matter whether Florida’s state governments and utilities are still willing to get left behind.
 Because there will be plenty of folks in Beijing, Denver and Sydney, investing massively and profitably in further cost declines, and creating the new energy future.
 By the mid 2020’s even Florida Tea Partiers will be happy to make money transforming their energy system.
-Far from overshooting 2 degrees Celsius, as Franzen is certain we will, today we now have both the low cost technologies and successful business models to achieve the low-end Paris goal of 1.5 degrees.
+Far from overshooting 2 degrees Celsius, as Franzen is certain we will, today we now have both the low cost technologies and successful business models to achieve the Paris goal of holding warming below 2 degrees C.

 Solar Dominance + Civic Action